How defibrillators work explained simply

 Let us at this point summarise the sequence of events that happen when we use the biphasic defibrillator:

 • To provide the necessary large current for defibrillation, we need to charge the capacitor.
 The charging system can use battery current or current from a wall socket.
+Charging switches A and B are switched “ON” and the capacitor is charged using a high-voltage DC current.
+Once charged to the required level, switches A and B are switched “OFF”.

-• For the “forward current”, switches 1 and 4 are switched “on”, and then switched off.
+• For the “forward current”, switches 1 and 4 are switched “ON”, and then switched off.

 Throughout our discussion, we have “seen” the current flow as a biphasic waveform on an oscilloscope.
-However, keep in mind that in real life, the defibrillation current flows via pads placed on the patients chest.
+However, keep in mind that in real life, the defibrillation current flows via pads placed on the patient’s chest.
 The biphasic current goes through the heart first in one direction and then changes direction to go the other way.
-(Also in real life, the patient wouldn’t be smiling as shown in image below!)
+(Also in real life, the patient wouldn’t be smiling as shown in the image below!)

 By the way, the biphasic waveform that we have so far studied is “officially” called “biphasic truncated exponential” waveform, often the name being shortened to “BTE” waveform.